-The most popular region now, to find the Carpentarian Grasswren, is along Mc Namara’s Road, which is the access road, to Lady Loretta and Lady Annie Mines, north west of Mount Isa.
-At 8km along this road, from the Barkly Highway turnoff, there is a stone cairn on the right hand side of the road, in which there is a log book.
-Where people record their sightings of this Grasswren, along with any other birds sighted in this area.
-This log book, is a great aid, in helping to find the Carpentaria Grasswren.
+The most popular region now to find the Carpentarian Grasswren is along Mc Namara’s Road, which is the access road to Lady Loretta and Lady Annie Mines, north west of Mount Isa.
+At 8km along this road, from the Barkly Highway turnoff, there is a stone cairn on the right hand side of the road in which there is a log book.
+In this book people record their sightings of this Grasswren along with any other birds sighted in this area.
+This log book is a great aid in helping to find the Carpentaria Grasswren.

 Jabiru or Black-necked Stork